Shortstack Mississippi

 A Middle Housing Project in Portland, OR

-Shortstack Mississippi is a flagship “missing middle” multi-family housing project in Portland, Oregon, demonstrating an efficient mass timber approach to the pressing need for affordable housing production in the region and beyond.
-Founded by women-led developers Anna Mackay and Jessy Ledesma, Shortstack is intentional about building with wood and valuing wood sourcing transparency.
+Shortstack Mississippi is a flagship “missing middle”, multi-family housing project in Portland, Oregon, demonstrating an efficient mass timber approach to the pressing need for increased housing production in the region and beyond.
+Founded by Anna Mackay and Jessy Ledesma, Shortstack Housing is a women-led developer dedicated to building with transparency and sustainably-sourced wood.

 Follow the wood's journey from forest to manufacturer to building below.